dbgate/dbgate/README.md

     * Frontend - React, styled-components, socket.io
     * Backend - NodeJs, ExpressJs, socket.io, database connection drivers
     * JavaScript + TypeScript
+    * App - electron
+    * There is plan to incorporate SQLite to support work with local datasets
 * Platform independed - will run as web application in single docker container on server, or as application using Electron platform on Linux, Windows and Mac

 ## How Can I Contribute?